darthinvader/BoardGameVendor/README.md

 Clone this repo and run `npm install` to install all dependencies.

 Then run `npm install -g json-server` to install json server globally.

+---

+<h2>Usage</h2>

+After completing the setup above, go to the root folder and run `npm run db` to start the json-server.

+Then run `npm start` to start the server and open the app in your browser.